View Source AWS.VPCLattice (aws-elixir v1.0.4)

 Retrieves information about the specified association between a service network and a service.

-Retrieves information about the association between a service network and a VPC.
+Retrieves information about the specified association between a service network and a VPC.

 Retrieves information about the specified target group.

-Lists all access log subscriptions for the specified service network or service.
+Lists the access log subscriptions for the specified service network or service.

-Lists the service networks owned by the caller account or shared with the caller account.
+Lists the service networks owned by or shared with this account.

 Lists the services owned by the caller account or shared with the caller account.